Study Guide8 min read

 Effective Strategies for Passing the RES Exam

-Given the 75% passing threshold, a strategic approach to studying is non-negotiable.
+Given the passing mark of 60 for each paper, a strategic approach to studying is non-negotiable.
 Most successful candidates dedicate 2 to 4 months of intensive study, balancing their time between reading the course manuals and practicing mock questions.
 Since the exam uses a multiple-choice format, practicing with a large volume of questions helps you recognize common distractors and improves your speed.
 Focus on understanding the logic behind the law rather than rote memorization, especially for Paper 1's legal topics.

 Using a dedicated study tool can significantly shorten your learning curve.
 The Prepare app offers practice questions across all 13 RES exam topics, providing a comprehensive database of approximately 2,000 questions to test your knowledge.
 By simulating the CBT environment, you can build the confidence needed to tackle the actual exam.
 To pass the RES exam, candidates should adopt a structured study plan that includes reviewing the 13 core topics and practicing with mock exams.
-Achieving the 75% passing score requires consistent effort, a clear understanding of the 80-question format, and the ability to manage time effectively.
+Achieving the passing mark of 60 for each paper requires consistent effort, a clear understanding of the current two-paper CBT format, and the ability to manage time effectively.

 Practice all 2,000 RES exam questions